-To search the Message Registry for a message, the client can use the MessageId.
+To search the message registry for a message, the client can use the MessageId.

-The Message Registry approach has advantages for internationalization because the registry can be translated easily, and is lightweight for implementations because large strings need not be included with the implementation.
+The message registry approach has advantages for internationalization because the registry can be translated easily, and is lightweight for implementations because large strings need not be included with the implementation.

-The use of Base.1.0.GeneralError as a MessageId in ExtendedInfo is discouraged.
-If no better message exists or the ExtendedInfo array contains multiple messages, use Base.1.0.GeneralError only in the code property of the error object.
+The use of GeneralError from the Base Message Registry as a MessageId in ExtendedInfo is discouraged.
+If no better message exists or the ExtendedInfo array contains multiple messages, use GeneralError from the Base Message Registry only in the code property of the error object.

-When an implementation uses Base.1.0.GeneralError in ExtendedInfo, the implementation should include a Resolution property with this error to indicate how to resolve the problem.
+When an implementation uses GeneralError from the Base Message Registry in ExtendedInfo, the implementation should include a service-defined value for the Resolution property with this error to indicate how to resolve the problem.

-9.5.
-Properties
+10.5 Properties